 If you thought my love of Mexican food was extreme before, then this recipe has taken it to a whole other level.
-It is possibly one of the best Mexican dishes I have made and the best thing about it is that it is so simple and it is ready in less than 15 minutes.
+It is possibly one of the best Mexican dishes I have made and the best thing about these Salmon Tacos, is that it is so simple and it is ready in less than 15 minutes.

-– Half a tsp each of paprika, chipotle powder (or any chilli powder), cumin and a pinch of sea salt and black pepper
+- 0.5 tbsp each of paprika chipotle powder (or any chilli powder), cumin and a pinch of sea salt and black pepper

 - 2 tbsp water

-1) Mix together the paprika, cumin, chilli powder and salt and pepper and rub over the salmon.
-Put the salmon under the grill for 12 minutes.
+- Mix together the paprika, cumin, chilli powder and salt and pepper and rub over the salmon.
+Put the salmon under the grill (broiler) for 12 minutes, until cooked through.

-2) Make the avocado cream by adding to a food processor the avocado, Greek yoghurt, jalapeño, lime juice, coriander and water and blending until smooth.
+- Make the avocado cream by adding to a food processor the avocado, Greek yogurt, lime juice and water and blending until smooth.
 If you don't have a food processor, then you can mash it all together in a bowl, but you won't get as smooth a sauce.

-4) Build your tacos by adding the cabbage and red onion to the soft tacos, top with the salmon and spoon over the avocado cream.
+- Build your tacos by lettuce mix to the soft tacos, top with the salmon, tomatoes and feta and then spoon over the avocado cream.